 - (a) OVERTIME PAY.
 The State and VTA agree that overtime work for all employees is to be held to a minimum consistent with the efficient and sound management of State government.
 It is understood and agreed that determining the need for overtime work, scheduling the hours overtime shall be worked, and requiring overtime work are exclusively employer's rights.
-Except as otherwise provided in this Article, hours worked in excess of eight (8) in a day, or in excess of one hundred sixty (160) in a work period shall be paid in cash at one and one-half (1-1/2) times the straight time rate.
-Hours actually worked, hours on annual leave, compensatory time off, unworked holidays, paid VTA leave time, time spent traveling to and from paid training (after deductions of normal commuting time), personal leave and, effective July 1, 1995, paid military leave, shall be considered as time actually worked for the purpose of determining eligibility for overtime compensation. - (b) COMPENSATORY TIME.
+Except as otherwise provided in this Article, hours worked in excess of an employee's applicable regularly scheduled Daily Hour Limit, or in excess of eighty (80) in a pay period shall be paid in cash at one and one-half (1-1/2) times the straight time rate.
+Hours actually worked, hours on annual leave, compensatory time off, unworked holidays, paid VTA leave time, time spent traveling to and from paid training (after deductions of normal commuting time), personal leave and, paid military leave, shall be considered as time actually worked for the purpose of determining eligibility for overtime compensation. - (b) COMPENSATORY TIME.
 Except as provided below in the subsection entitled "Exclusions from Overtime", an employee entitled to overtime pay may request compensatory time off at the applicable overtime rate in lieu of cash.
 The Department may authorize such request.
 No employee may accumulate more than four hundred eighty (480) hours of compensatory time off earned for overtime work.
 Nothing herein shall preclude the Department from establishing such other compensatory time off limit as it deems appropriate. - (c) At the end of the accrual year, (Year A), all unused compensatory time off may be carried over until the end of the next accrual year (Year B), but not thereafter.